What is a File Size Converter?

 7-Unit Real-Time Conversion

 Converts Bit, Byte, KB, MB, GB, TB, and PB simultaneously.
-Click any result card to instantly switch the base unit.
+Click any result row to instantly switch the base unit.

 Transfer Time Calculator